The essential adjointness of pseudo-differential operators on $\mathbb{Z}^n$: Introduction

-Difference equations and the corresponding pseudo-differential operators on the lattice $\ZZ^n$ play an important role in the discretization of continuous problems.
-In the last decade, a number of researchers have studied various questions concerning these operators (see, for instance the papers~\cite{CDK-20, CK-19, DW-13, gjbnm-16, Mol-10, Rab-10, Rab-9, Rod-11}; in some articles $n=1$).
-Towards the end of the mentioned decade, the authors of~\cite{BRK-20} developed the corresponding global symbol calculus.
-In this calculus, $\mathbb{Z}^n\times\TT^n$ (here, $\TT^n:=\RR^n/\ZZ^n$) plays the role of the phase space, whereby the frequency component belongs to the $n$-torus $\TT^n$.
+A few years ago the authors of~\cite{BRK-20} developed a global symbol calculus for pseudo-differential operators on $\ZZ^n$.
+In this calculus, $\mathbb{Z}^n\times\TT^n$ plays the role of the phase space, whereby the frequency component belongs to $\TT^n$.
 As the frequency space $\TT^n$ is compact, there will be no improvement with respect to the decay of the frequency variable if one tries to construct the symbol calculus by mimicking the definition of the standard H\"ormander class on $\RR^n$.
 In the article~\cite{BRK-20}, the authors overcame this difficulty by using a similar strategy as in~\cite{RT-10} but with switched roles of the space and frequency variables.
 It turns out that the symbol class $S^{m}_{\rho,\delta}(\ZZ^n\times\TT^n)$, with $m,\rho,\delta\in\RR$, introduced in~\cite{BRK-20} (see definition~\ref{D-1} below for the special case $\rho=1$ and $\delta=0$), bears some resemblance to that of the so-called $SG$-operators discussed in~\cite{DW-08}.
 Having developed the appropriate symbol calculus, the authors of~\cite{BRK-20} were able to provide the conditions for the $\ell^2(\ZZ^n)$-boundedness (here, $\ell^2(\ZZ^n)$ denotes the space of square summable complex-valued functions on $\ZZ^n$), compactness, and $H^{s}(\ZZ^n)$-boundedness of the corresponding operators (here, $H^s(\ZZ^n)$ indicates a discrete Sobolev space; see section~\ref{SS:s-2-6} below).
 Additionally, the paper~\cite{BRK-20} contains, among other things, the proof of weighted apriori estimates for difference equations, the proof of (sharp) G\r{a}rding inequality, and a discussion of the problem of unique solvability of parabolic equations on $\ZZ^n$.

 Building on the paper~\cite{BRK-20}, the authors of~\cite{DK-20} studied, among other questions, the relationship between the maximal and minimal realizations in $\ell^2(\ZZ^n)$ of a pseudo-differential operator $A$ whose domain $\dom(A)$ is the Schwartz space $\mathcal{S}(\ZZ^n)$ (see section~\ref{SS:s-2-3} below for the definition of $\mathcal{S}(\ZZ^n)$).
 Here, in analogy with the definitions in chapter 13 of the book~\cite{W-pdo-book} (in the context of $\RR^n$), the ``minimal operator" $A_{\min}$ refers to the closure of $A|_{\mathcal{S}(\ZZ^n)}$ in $\ell^2(\ZZ^n)$, while the ``maximal operator" $A_{\max}$ is defined as follows: Let $f$ and $u$ be two functions in $\ell^2(\ZZ^n)$.
 One says that $u\in\dom(A_{\max})$ and $A_{\max}u=f$ if